B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Data Structures/Linked List.md

 ---
-{"dg-publish":true,"permalink":"/computer-science/data-structures/linked-list/"}
+{"dg-publish":true,"permalink":"/computer-science/data-structures/linked-list/","tags":["unfinished"]}
 ---

 >[!warning]
-> Not to be confused with a `List` as these are often arrays with a wrapper for fast dynamic resizing.
+> Not to be confused with a `List` as these are often [[Computer Science/Data Structures/Array\|arrays]] with a wrapper for fast dynamic resizing.

-A `Linked List` is a set of nodes where each node only points to the memory address of the next element on the list.
+A `Linked List` is a set of nodes where each node only points to the [[Computer Science/Hardware/RAM\|memory]] address of the next element on the list.

 # Using Linked Lists